 You can’t predict the future.
 You can’t predict what’s going to be on the test.
 It’s impossible to know for sure whether or not you’re prepared to ace a test.

 You can put yourself in a good position to score near perfect on the test.
 There are ways to do that without studying.
 The number one challenge will come from volatility.
-You’ll get those perfect scores but you’ll also disappoint yourself regularly.
+You’ll get those perfect scores but you’ll also disappoint yourself occasionally.